mkosir/react-demo-tab/README.md

 ## Props

-Create a demo of a component that is passed as a child.
+Create demo of component that is passed as a child.

 Below is the complete list of possible props and their options: